orm81zp/assistant-bot/README.md

 run_bot()
 ```

-or directly from the terminal `run_bot` after installation from pip..
+or directly from the terminal `run_bot` after installation from pip.

 ## Basic functionality